-Mark Atuaia enters his fifth season at Virginia on Bronco Mendenhall’s staff and is the running backs coach.
+Mark Atuaia is in his sixth season at Virginia on Bronco Mendenhall’s staff and is the running backs coach.

-Atuaia (Ah-too-why-ah) oversaw Wayne Taulapapa’s first season as a starter in 2019.
-Taulapapa rushed for 12 touchdowns, the most by a Cavaliers since Keith Payne’s 14 in 2010.
+Atuaia (Ah-too-why-ah) has been instrumental in the development of running back Wayne Taulapapa, who is on the verge of surpassing the 1,000-yard mark in his career entering the 2021 campaign.
+He enters the season with 868 yards .
+In 2019, Taulapapa rushed for 12 touchdowns, the most by a Cavaliers since Keith Payne’s 14 in 2010.
 Taulapapa had four games with multiple rushing touchdowns, highlighted by three in the win over Florida State, including the game-winning score.

 Atuaia guided Jordan Ellis to a stellar senior season in 2018, rushing for 1,026 yards and 10 touchdowns, becoming just the third 1,000-yard rusher at UVA since 2004.
 Ellis was UVA’s first 1,000-yard rusher since 2013 and 15th overall.
 Ellis went on to appear in the East-West Shrine All-Star Game and sign a free agent contract with the Cincinnati Bengals.